 I really thought that all the information to know about painting furniture was out there in internet land for everyone to see and no one needed to hear anymore from me besides the occasional furniture makeover, on the subject.
 However, I get questions all the time asking what kind of paint for certain kinds of furniture, when to sand / when not to sand pieces, when to prime / when not to prime, and so on.
 Apparently, people still have questions on this topic and I’m cool with that.
 It gives me something to write about that I love writing about.
 So to answer one of those questions, this post is all about what kind of paint to use on what surface.

-Types of Paint for Wood Surfaces
+Best Paint for Wood

 Oil-based paint is great for furniture makeovers in terms of durability over time.
 However, it’s not as easy to deal with as latex and other specialty furniture paints are.
 With an oil-based paint, you absolutely must make sure you use a high-quality paint brush that will work with oil-based paint.
 Generally, it just works better to brush oil-based paint on, rather than rolling it.
 Oil-based paint is also known to have fewer brush strokes as well.
 Clean-up for oil-based paint is not a picnic.
 You have to use mineral spirits or paint thinner to clean your brushes and any paint off you as well.
 Most oil-based paints won’t require an additional topcoat though.